 I served as co–chair on at least three LMS selection committees where we previewed the newest versions of Angel, Blackboard, Desire2Learn, Moodle, Prometheus, Sakai, WebCT, and WebTycho.
 While I have not used all of these systems extensively, I’ve led the conversion effort from one platform to another three times in 11 years.
 I am a quick and enthusiastic learner, and I easily master new applications.
 As a technical writer, I learned to grasp complex software packages in short periods of time to produce both user and training manuals.

 I enjoy a good challenge and love to learn new software and skills.
-I’m also known for my strong work ethic, quick wit, quirky sense of humor, and a sweet 25–foot jump shot.
+I’m also known for my strong work ethic, quick wit, and quirky sense of humor.